top of page

 In many cases, narcissists are very self-absorbed people who believe they know everything and that their opinions matter more than those around them.
 If you hear them saying "I" all the time when speaking with colleagues—while rarely using phrases like "we" or "our team"—that is a self-centred and self-gaining phrase.

-6. There's no respect or boundaries
+6. No respect or boundaries

 Narcissists don't like having boundaries set on them, so they tend to ignore those of others.
 They may also overlook privacy rights when you have something they want, such as information about sensitive topics.
-If you're working for someone who constantly barges into your office or cubicle unannounced, or asks questions that are none of their business, your boss might be a narcissist.
+If you're working for someone who constantly barges into your office or cubicle unannounced or asks questions that are none of their business, your boss might be a narcissist.

 This is another sign that the boss doesn't value other people's contributions.
 If they could see how bad this makes them look, they would stop doing it.
 But narcissists often won't see how their behaviour affects others, and they'll keep doing what works best for them — taking credit when they can get away with it.

-8. They act like the smartest person in the room
+8. Act like the smartest person

 A narcissist is often described as someone who thinks they're smarter than everyone else, but it's not that simple.
 In reality, a narcissist isn't confident in their intelligence — they have an inferiority complex and have trouble accepting others' opinions when they don't align with their own.

-9. They cannot accept constructive criticism
+9. Cannot accept constructive criticism

 If someone points out something that needs to change, it's hard not to take it personally.
 It's easy to see how a boss could take that as an attack on their abilities or knowledge.
 Still, it's crucial when others bring up problems in the workplace to listen and consider what they're saying instead of shutting down any criticism before it has time to land.